PeterKassenaar/react-fundamentals/README.md

 - 8xx - Redux State Management
 - 9xx - Testing introduction

 Every example is a small mini project.
-Perform an `npm install` for every folder you want to examine.
+Perform an `npm install` for every folder/project you want to run.
 This is not a monorepo.

 ## Tooling
 - Create React App: https://create-react-app.dev/